cloudfoundry/cf-deployment/README.md

 or an external deployment.
 - assumes GCP as the default deployment environment.
 For use with other IaaSs, see the **Ops Files** section below.

+### <a name='readiness'></a> Is `cf-deployment` ready to use?
+We've been testing cf-deployment for some time, and many of the development teams in the Cloud Foundry organization are using it for development and testing.
+If that describes your use case, you can use cf-deployment as your manifest.

+**Migrating from cf-release:**
+The Release Integration team is still working on developing a migration path from cf-release.
+This use case is not sufficiently tested yet, and we don't advise anybody to attempt it until we develop the necessary tooling and guide.

 ## <a name='usage'></a>Usage
 To deploy to a configured BOSH director using the new `bosh` CLI: